 - 3-4 sprigs green onions, chopped

-- sour cream for garnish
+- sour cream

-- Put the poblano peppers on a baking sheet lined with foil.
+- Put the poblano peppers on a baking sheet lined with aluminum foil.
 Place the baking sheet on the highest rack in the oven and broil on high for 15 minutes, flipping every 5 minutes.

-- Once roasted, remove the peppers from the oven and place them in a sealed plastic bag for 10 minutes to steam.
-Turn on the oven to 375°.
+- Once the peppers have roasted, remove them from the oven and place them in a sealable plastic bag for 10 minutes to steam.

 - While the peppers are roasting, add all of the sauce ingredients to a saucepan and slowly bring to a boil.

 - Add the sauce to a food processor and pulse about 10 times to smooth out the sauce but still leave a few chunks of vegetables.

 - Place about ⅔ of the sauce at the bottom of a cast-iron skillet or oven-safe pan/dish.